 Boss BD-2 Blues Driver

 Despite its name, the Boss BD-2 Blues Driver works for far more than just blues.
 When tallying up people’s recommendations for the best overdrive pedal, the BD-2 came in just a few votes behind the Ibanez TS9 Tube Screamer.
-Considering how legendary the Tube Screamer is and how close this came to it, that's pretty high praise.
-Artists like John Mayer, Kelly Jones of Stereophonics, and Billie Joe Armstrong of Green Day have used this pedal in their live setups (John Mayer used one that was Keeley-modded, which we'll cover below).
+Considering how legendary the Tube Screamer is and how close this came to it, that’s pretty high praise.
+Artists like John Mayer, Kelly Jones of Stereophonics, and Billie Joe Armstrong of Green Day have used this pedal in their live setups (John Mayer used one that was Keeley-modded).
 Let’s find out why.

 We say this every time we review a Boss stompbox, but the build quality is great.
 Boss pedals are notorious for being able to take a beating over many years and continue to perform perfectly.
 Pedal aesthetics are of course very subjective, but we have to mention the Blues Driver is a very good looking pedal, with its blue color and yellow lettering.
 If you’ve been looking at other overdrive pedals, the knobs on this one won’t surprise you: Level, Gain, and Tone.
 The Gain knob lets you dial in the desired amount of overdrive.
 Setting the Gain at about 30% gives you that crunchy Hendrix-like tone.
 The interplay between your guitar’s volume knob and the BD-2’s tone leaves you with a ton of fine-grained control over the amount of crunch and break-up.
 Roll the gain knob to between 60% and 70% to get a nice big blues solo tone, but one that still lets you articulate chords.
 The Tone knob, just like the previous pedals we’ve covered, let you span between very dark to extremely bright and treble-y, and you’ll want to adjust this depending what guitar and amp combo you have.